I’m aged over 40 and I haven’t booked my jab yet. Where do I go?

 When will the vaccination programme be completed?

 Based on the vaccine supply schedule we expect all first doses to be completed by July and then second doses by August/ mid-September.
-It may be possible to shorten the interval between 1st and 2nd doses for the last cohort and therefore the programme may be completed in August.

 Can I still have the AZ vaccine if I want?